railslove/showoff-presentations/presentation_railslove_profile_DE/_03_own_projects/03_slide.md

 # Channelthing

-channelthing is our rethought online team collaboration tool.
+Channelthing ist unser is our rethought online team collaboration tool.
 Currently it's only available to a limited group of alpha users, join them and register for the alpha program.

 * ....
   * ...